idia640/presentations/week02/PITCHME.md

 Note:

 If you are interested in doing a quantitative master's or doctoral thesis using experimentation, this is how you would break down your problem.

+Let's take a look:

+Suppose you are interested in the question of whether people in small towns are friendlier than those from big cities.

+If you want to understand the cause, you develop a substantive hypothesis to study.
+For example, "environmental pleasantness eliminates irritability"

+A substantive hypothesis may be difficult to study without breaking down the problem into smaller questions or studies.
+You may need to eliminate other possible causes or ask the same question in different ways.

+Ultimately, for any individual study, you need observable, quantifiable measures that can be examined statistically, and you need to be able to identify those variables that you can manipulate to study the effect on your dependent variable.
+In this case, you are interested in **irritability**.

 ---
 ## HCI research methods (deeper look)